 Department chairs are authorized to give the required written approval to instructional employees below the rank of lecturer.

-TUTOR REFERRAL SERVICE
+PROCEDURES FOR TUTOR REFERRAL SERVICES

-Faculty and staff members in the Division of Academic Affairs who receive requests for referrals to tutors should refer those making such requests to SLAC’s Tutor Referral Service.
+Faculty and staff members in the division of Academic Affairs who receive requests for referrals to tutors should refer those making such requests to SLAC’s tutor referral service.

-To be considered for employment through the Tutor Referral Service, applicants must:
+To be considered for employment through the tutor referral service, applicants must:

 express a commitment to the program and an interest in people;